 - Homer uses a modified Miranda rights as bedroom talk

-- In "Homer at the Bat" the Springfield police arrest Steve Sax (long story) and when Sax asks for his lawyer, they laugh him off and tell him he watches too much TV.
+- Discussed and parodied in "Homer at the Bat" when the Springfield police arrest Steve Sax (long story) and when Sax asks for his lawyer, they laugh him off and tell him he watches too much TV.

 - In the Hey Arnold! episode "Wheezin' Ed," when the kids find a counterfeit penny operation run by petty criminals Vic and Morrie, one of the arresting officers uses an interesting Malaproper when effecting the arrest:

 Officer: Now get those kids in the boat pronto while I read these two clowns their Mirumba rights."

 - In Beavis And Butthead Do America, Mr. Van Dreissen is arrested by the ATF.
 When he asks about his Miranda Rights, one of the agents wordlessly knocks him down with the butt of his rifle.

 - Parodied in the Duckman episode "American Dicks", where Duckman is arrested during the taping of two rivaling police reality shows, and the officer arresting him states "You have the right to remain silent.
 You also have some other rights that they'll dub in during editing".